spyder-ide/spyder-terminal/README.rst

    :target: #sponsors
    :alt: OpenCollective Sponsors

+*Copyright © 2017–2018 Spyder Project Contributors*

-Spyder Plugin for displaying a virtual terminal (OS independent) inside the main Spyder window.
-Currently it supports both Unix-like and Windows operating systems.
+Spyder plugin for displaying an OS independent virtual terminal inside the main Spyder window.
+Currently supports both Unix-like and Windows operating systems.

-This plugin allows you to execute flawlessly any bash command inside Spyder, even ncurses applications like ``nano`` or ``vi``, or Windows console applications such as ``powershell``.
+Spyder-Terminal allows you to easily execute any ``bash`` command inside Spyder, even ``ncurses`` programs like ``nano`` or ``vi``;
+or, on Windows, console applications such as ``powershell``.

 Plugin development paused until Spyder 4 release